GitHubYahDell/Namma/README.md

-#🪵 Channapatna-Namma
+# 🪵 Channapatna-Namma
-Every Toy Has a Story.
+### *Every Toy Has a Story.*

-A culturally immersive Android application that protects the legacy of Karnataka’s iconic Channapatna wooden toys through digital authenticity verification, artisan storytelling, and heritage education.
+> A culturally immersive Android application that protects the legacy of Karnataka’s iconic Channapatna wooden toys through digital authenticity verification, artisan storytelling, and heritage education.

+---

-🌏 About The Project
+## 🌏 About The Project

-Channapatna-Namma is a Kotlin-based Android application designed to preserve and promote the centuries-old craft of Channapatna wooden toys — famously known as the Toy Town of Karnataka.
+**Channapatna-Namma** is a Kotlin-based Android application designed to preserve and promote the centuries-old craft of Channapatna wooden toys — famously known as the *Toy Town of Karnataka*.

 The app helps buyers verify authentic GI-tag-inspired wooden toys using unique product IDs while also introducing them to the artisans behind the craft.

+Instead of buying anonymous products, users discover:

+- 👨‍🎨 The artisan who made the toy
+- 🪵 The story behind the wood and lac process
+- 🎥 How the toy was handcrafted
+- 🏛️ The cultural heritage of Channapatna craftsmanship

 <img width="377" height="750" alt="image" src="https://github.com/user-attachments/assets/d2a64f20-d9f0-4fb0-89b4-413fb1a24eb5" />